-You CAN Have No-Mess Sex on Your Period: Here’s How
+You CAN Have No-Mess Flex Disc Sex Review: Here’s How

 First, I imagine you already know that there are birth control options that will help you bring your period to a halt so it no longer plays a role in when, where, and how you decide to have sex.
 My personal favorite is the Mirena IUD, which I’ve had great success with.
 However, in general, I don’t like to add hormones to my body’s system.
 Almost every hormone-based form of birth control for women comes with some amount of risk as well as side effects, which makes me real angry when I think about it too much.
 None-the-less, the burden of pregnancy-free sex largely falls on women’s shoulders, so I’m happy to help my sisters of all ages and stages in life navigate the complexities.

 For years, I’ve gone without birth control and somehow managed to survive my monthly menstruation (which generally sucks).
 Planning my sex life around my “special time of month” has been truly a huge pain in the ass, especially when I’ve been in relationships with women.
 Two menstruating women with cycles that don’t sync up, mean two women who only get to enjoy sex, two weeks out of every month.
 That simply doesn’t work.
 And sure, there are workarounds with tampons…but in 2020, we can and should be doing better!

 As it turns out, we are.

 Menstrual Cups and Sex

 The problems with attempting to have sex while using most of the menstruation cups out there include that they are made out of a thick material that can take up a large portion of a woman’s vaginal canal making penetrative sex uncomfortable and awkward.
 Additionally, many of them have structures to help with removal that are pokey, which might not bother you, but makes a man’s experience feel something like torture should they go too deep.